Pimples on Scalp: Is it Scalp Acne or Something Else?

 Treatment

-Mild cases of scalp acne can be treated at home with the help of an OTC medicated shampoo for pimples on scalp.
-However, for severe cases, the doctor may prescribe the use of antibiotics, Oral isotretinoin, and antihistamines to reduce the severity of symptoms.
+• Mild cases of scalp acne can be treated at home with the help of an OTC medicated shampoo for pimples on scalp.

-Scalp Folliculitis
+2. Scalp Folliculitis

-Scalp folliculitis is believed to be the second most common cause of pimples on scalp.
 It is a skin condition caused by an infection in the hair follicles.
 It can appear anywhere on the body except for the palms and soles.

-The hair follicles on the scalp can become infected due to the presence of certain bacteria, yeast, mites, or ingrown hair.
-As a result, you may experience painful pimple like bumps on scalp that may vary in size.
+The hair follicles on the scalp can become infected due to the presence of

-The condition is also known as acne necrotica miliaris and Proprionibacterium folliculitis, these pimples are usually very itchy, making it hard at times to resist the itch.
+The condition is also known as acne necrotica miliaris and Proprionibacterium folliculitis.
+These pimples are usually very itchy, making it hard at times to resist the itch.
 However, scratching can cause them to become sore and crusted, further worsening the conditions.

 Treatment

-Scalp folliculitis can be managed by washing the scalp regularly with an anti-fungal shampoo containing ingredients like ketoconazole and ciclopirox.
-In severe cases, the dermatologist may prescribe the use of antibiotics and oral isotretinoin, along with the use of shampoo.
+• In severe cases, the dermatologist may prescribe the use of antibiotics and oral isotretinoin, along with the use of shampoo.

 Other Conditions that Can Cause Pimples on the Scalp

-Seborrheic Dermatitis
+1. Seborrheic Dermatitis

 Treatment

-Scalp Psoriasis
+2. Scalp Psoriasis

-Psoriasis is an autoimmune skin condition, that is caused when the immune system mistakenly attacks healthy skin cells and causes them to grow at a much faster rate.
+Psoriasis is an autoimmune skin condition that is caused when the immune system mistakenly attacks healthy skin cells and causes them to grow at a much faster rate.
 As a result, the skin cells start accumulating on the skin and take the appearance of silvery-white scales.

+There are different types of psoriasis; the symptoms may vary a little for each type.
 Pustular psoriasis is one of its types that causes pus-filled pimples on scalp, especially on top of the scaly patches.

 Treatment

-For scalp psoriasis, it is always advised to consult a doctor as it requires a proper treatment plan, which can range from the use of medicated shampoos containing salicylic acid and coal tar as an active ingredient along with topical corticosteroids, and oral medications.
-Sometimes Intravenous (IV) medications, and phototherapy are advised to treat symptoms of a flare-up.
+For scalp psoriasis, it is always advised to consult a doctor as it requires a proper treatment plan, which can range from

-Scalp Ringworm
+3. Scalp Ringworm

 Treatment

-As scalp ringworm is contagious, immediate treatment is crucial to prevent this condition from spreading to other family members.
-The doctors usually prescribe the use of antifungal shampoo and prescription oral medications to treat the condition.
+• The doctors usually prescribe the use of antifungal shampoo and prescription oral medications to treat the condition.

-Pilar Cysts
+4. Pilar Cysts

-Pilar cysts also known as trichilemmal cysts is a condition that causes bumps that look similar to cystic pimples on scalp.
-It mostly affects the scalp and is caused by a buildup of keratin in the hair follicles.
+Pilar cysts, also known as trichilemmal cysts, is a condition that causes smooth, round keratin-filled bumps that look similar to cystic pimples.
+What distinguishes these bumps from scalp acne is that they

-What distinguishes these bumps from those scalp acne is that they are not painful when touched.
-They are usually white or yellow, dome-shaped, and may vary in size.
-While they may not be painful scratching them can lead to infection causing redness, soreness, and pus discharge.
+While they may not be painful, scratching them can lead to infection, causing redness, soreness, and pus discharge.

 Treatment

-Acne Keloidalis Nuchae (AKN)
+5. Acne Keloidalis Nuchae (AKN)

 Acne keloidalis nuchae is another skin condition that can cause pimple like bumps on scalp that hurt.
-It usually starts as a mild itch on the back of the neck or the scalp, then trunks into a red rash, and then takes the shape of small, round bumps, papules, and pustules that are often mistaken for acne pimples.
+It usually starts as a mild itch on the back of the neck or the scalp, then turns into a red rash, and then takes the shape of small, round bumps, papules, and pustules that are often mistaken for acne pimples.

-• Chronic infections
+1. Chronic infections

-• Reaction to certain medications
+2. Reaction to certain medications

-• Family history of AKN
+3. Family history of AKN

 Treatment

-Along with this, they may prescribe the use of topical antimicrobial shampoo and topical retinoids.
+• Use of topical antimicrobial shampoo and topical retinoids.

-Skin Cancer
+6. Skin Cancer

 • Basal cell carcinoma (BCC): It causes waxy bumps on the scalp.